hisprwanda/ncdaintegration/README.md

 DHIS2 instance source	Data element source	Org Unit source	DHIS2 instance destination	Data element destination	Org Unit destination
 HMIS	DataelementS1	OrgUnitS1	ICD	DataelementD1	OrgUnitD1
 SISCOM	DataelementS2	OrgUnitS1	ICD	DataelementD2	OrgUnitD1
-Organisation is mapped using organisation unit code.
+Organisation is mapped using organisation unit code.  mapping is in database table tbl_orgunit
+Note: codes in all systems must match for data to sync

+Data element mapping is in database table tbl_uidmapping,
+Note: Mapping is done using uids and data a pulled by data elements groups set in HMIS, if any change in HMIS is done like adding new data elements, it has to be added in the mapping table.